 Cosibelimab overview

-Cosibelimab is under development for the treatment of hematological malignancies and solid tumor including relapsed and refractory classical Hodgkin lymphoma, relapsed-refractory chronic lymphocytic leukemia (CLL) or Richter's transformation (RT), endometrial cancer, colorectal cancer, small-cell lung cancer, malignant pleural mesothelioma, head and neck squamous cell carcinoma, advanced cutaneous squamous cell carcinoma, metastatic melanoma, metastatic Merkel cell carcinoma, renal cell carcinoma and metastatic transitional carcinoma of the urothelium.
+Cosibelimab is under development for the treatment of hematological malignancies and solid tumor including endometrial cancer, colorectal cancer, small-cell lung cancer, malignant pleural mesothelioma, head and neck cancer, advanced cutaneous squamous cell carcinoma, metastatic melanoma, metastatic Merkel cell carcinoma, ureter cancer, bladder cancer, urethral cancer, oral cavity (mouth) cancer, pharyngeal neoplasm, laryngeal cancer, renal cell carcinoma and metastatic transitional carcinoma of the urothelium.
 It is administered by intravenous route.
 The drug candidate is a fully humanized antibody which acts by targeting PD-L1.

-It was also under development for the treatment of relapsed and refractory B-cell non-Hodgkin lymphoma and metastatic non-small cell lung cancer, metastatic non-squamous non-small cell lung cancer.
+It was also under development for the treatment of relapsed and refractory B-cell non-Hodgkin lymphoma, metastatic non-small cell lung cancer, metastatic non-squamous non-small cell lung cancer, blood cancer, hodgkin lymphoma (B-cell hodgkin lymphoma), relapsed and refractory chronic lymphocytic leukemia (CLL).

 Checkpoint Therapeutics overview